OpenWord Suggest-a-Sessions @ Oracle Mix

 I won’t be sharing my perspective and suggestions for a new set of rules here but I hope that the perspective I described could be useful as the basis for the framework on how to evaluate changes to the rules of voting for next year.

 DISCLAIMER: I have submitted several sessions myself and actually got two selected.
 Looking at intermediate results, back when the voting was still open, I’ve been somewhat concerned about the process (remember that we all want to be fair) and even contacted the Oracle Mix team behind the scene to share my point of view.
 I’ve made a decision that with the rules as they are this year, there is virtually no chance to be selected without active promotion via your networks so I decided I should leverage my connections to promote what I think would be the sessions interesting to attend including mine, and those of my colleagues and a few friends.
 Last year (or was it the year before?)
 I’ve actually done a small campaign for one of my friends actively promoting his only session (and it worked well) — I thought it would be a pity that if he didn’t present anything — he is a smart chap and a great presenter.
 Did I cross some ethical boundary this year?
 I thought for a while about it and my assessment is no, because I believe that the speakers I promoted are worth listening to so I’d argue I did good for the community but then it’s my opinion you may argue.
 The only one concern, would be about my sessions simply because I’m obviously extremely subjective here so I thought I’d do well by handing over one of the Mix selected session to my colleague who I think will do even better job than I’d do myself.
 I voted 27 times on Oracle Mix this year.
 I wish I could do more but I had little time to analyze many abstracts.

-8 comments on “OpenWord Suggest-a-Sessions @ Oracle Mix”
+8 Responses to “OpenWord Suggest-a-Sessions @ Oracle Mix”

 Leave a Reply